yearn/yearn-vaults-v3/TECH_SPEC.md

 Force revoking a strategy is only used in cases of a faulty strategy that cannot otherwise have its current_debt reduced to 0.
 Force revoking a strategy will result in a loss being reported by the vault.

 #### Setting the periphery contracts
-The accountant and the queue_manager contracts can each be set by the ACCOUNTANT_MANAGER and QUEUE_MANAGER respectfully
+The accountant can each be set by the ACCOUNTANT_MANAGER.

-The contracts are not needed for the vault to function but are recommended for optimal use
+The contract is not needed for the vault to function but are recommended for optimal use.

 #### Reporting profits
 The REPORTING_MANAGER is in charge of calling process_report() for each strategy in the vault according to its own timeline